Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists

-\begin{example} Many natural examples of m.m.~maps have been studied in \cite{Kih21}.
-For example, various computational notions of the type of allowing for minute errors can be expressed as computations relative to some m.m.~map oracles.
+\begin{example} Many natural examples of extended predicates have been studied in \cite{Kih21}.
+For example, various computational notions of the type of allowing for minute errors can be expressed as computations relative to some extended predicate oracles.
 Examples include computability with error probability less than $\ep$ and error density (in the sense of the lower asymptotic density) less than $\ep$.
 However, most extended predicates treated in \cite{Kih21} can also be described using double negation spaces, as in Examples \ref{exa:double-negation-space1} and \ref{exa:double-negation-space2}. \end{example}